sopnode/oai5g-rru/README.md

 root@fit01# /root/configure-demo-oai.sh update
 ```

-Then, the script will clone the r2lab-rrus branch of [oai-cn5g-fed](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed.git) gitlab repository on the R2lab node *fit01*.
+Then, the script will clone the *develop-r2lab* branch of [oai-cn5g-fed](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed.git) gitlab repository on the worker node.
 To do it manually, you will have to run:

 ```
-root@fit01# git clone -b r2lab-rrus https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed
+root@fit01# git clone -b develop-r2lab https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed
 ```
 Then it will apply different patches to configure the different OAI5G pods to be run on R2lab/SophiaNode platform with the desired configuration.
-To do it manually, you will have to run on *fit01* :
+To do it manually, you will have to run:

 ```
 root@fit01# ./demo-oai.sh configure-all